persuc/dotfiles/README.md

 `brew install persuck/dotfiles/zeal --HEAD`

+You may also want to create a symlink in `/Applications` with:

+`ln -s /opt/homebrew/Cellar/zeal/*/Zeal.app /Applications/Zeal.app`

 __Debugging Formulae__

 You can run the following command to install any formula from a file, print verbose output, and also open an interactive shell inside the temporary build directory: